akvo/akvo-flow-docs/docs/topic/fieldapp/3-launching-app.rst

 **Remember user**

 If you want the system to remember the selected user the next time you open the app, select the user you want to be remembered.
+Then click the **Settings** icon on the main screen.

 .. figure:: img/7-manage-users-7-arrow.gif
    :width: 200 px
    :alt: image of phone
    :align: center

-Then click the **Settings** icon on the main screen.
+From there, select **Preferences**.

 .. figure:: img/7-manage-users-8-arrow.gif
    :width: 200 px
    :alt: image of phone
    :align: center

-From there, select **Preferences** and then tap the checkbox beside the “Keep the last selected user logged in between sessions” option.
+Then tap the checkbox beside the “Keep the last selected user logged in between sessions” option.

 .. figure:: img/7-manage-users-9-arrow.gif
    :width: 200 px
    :alt: image of phone
    :align: center

 Updating Field Survey app